 More difficult to understand about all these sites, and especially Newark where we have evidence that not one but perhaps three of these phylactery sets existed, is despite the obvious Jewish connection, there is no knowledge of any such connection in the Jewish Rabbinical sources.
 Further still, there is no acknowledgment that words such as mentioned above (Yahweh, Noah, Moses, Elohim) have any relationship to celestial measures as noted.
 Which in the end proves only that if the Decalogue Stone and Key Stone have been in Ohio for two thousand years they were not the property of a person of Jewish belief.
 But this statement contradicts the Johnson-Bradner stone’s presence in the skull.
 Finding it there suggests the person was ceremonially laid to rest with the stone in the correct position upon the forehead as a believer would use it.

-Could Baal be a key?
+Could Baal be a comet that left a crater like a keg?
 Let us follow this last idea and tell the story of Baal using Newark as an illustration and see how the debate proceeds from there.

 - Alrutz, Robert W., “Newark Holy Stones: The History of an Archaeological Tragedy,” Coshocton, Ohio: The Johnson-Humrickhouse Museum, 2010.

 - Rochelle Altman, “First,…recognize that it’s a penny”: Report on the “Newark” Ritual Artifacts.”
 See: http://www.bibleinterp.com/articles/Altman_Newark.shtml